Skip Navigation or Skip to Content

 • Provide Biodata

-• Obtain a signed Memorandum of Understanding from your supervisor
+• Submit Supervisor Memorandum of Understanding

-• Initiate team project preferences
+• Indicate Team project preferences

 • Complete Leadership Effectiveness Inventory (participant, supervisor, peers, and subordinates)

-• Identify possible mentors
+• Consider possible mentors

 • Connect with ELDP alumni